Bronchopulmonary dysplasia

-Bronchopulmonary dysplasia (BPD; part of the spectrum of chronic lung disease of infancy) is a chronic lung disease in which premature infants, usually those who were treated with supplemental oxygen, require long-term oxygen.
+Bronchopulmonary dysplasia (BPD; part of the spectrum of chronic lung disease of infancy) is a chronic lung disease which affects premature infants.
+Premature (preterm) infants who require treatment with supplemental oxygen or require long-term oxygen are at a higher risk.
 The alveoli that are present tend to not be mature enough to function normally.
-It is more common in infants with low birth weight (LBW) and those who receive prolonged mechanical ventilation to treat respiratory distress syndrome (RDS).
+It is also more common in infants with low birth weight (LBW) and those who receive prolonged mechanical ventilation to treat respiratory distress syndrome.
 It results in significant morbidity and mortality.
-The definition of BPD has continued to evolve primarily due to changes in the population, such as more survivors at earlier gestational ages, and improved neonatal management including surfactant, antenatal glucocorticoid therapy, and less aggressive mechanical ventilation.
+The definition of bronchopulmonary dysplasia has continued to evolve primarily due to changes in the population, such as more survivors at earlier gestational ages, and improved neonatal management including surfactant, antenatal glucocorticoid therapy, and less aggressive mechanical ventilation.

-Currently the description of BPD includes the grading of its severity into mild, moderate and severe.
+Currently the description of bronchopulmonary dysplasia includes the grading of its severity into mild, moderate and severe.
 This correlates with the infant's maturity, growth and overall severity of illness.
 The new system offers a better description of underlying pulmonary disease and its severity.

+Discovery

+In 1967, William Northway, Robert Rosan, and David Porter first coined the term bronchopulmonary dysplasia "to describe a chronic form of injury to the lungs caused by barotrauma and oxygen injury in preterm infants requiring mechanical ventilation."
+The disease was first observed three years earlier among premature infants treated with high-concentration oxygen and intermittent positive pressure ventilation, noted by neonatologist Philip Sunshine at Stanford University Medical Center.